The Hospital for Sick Children (Toronto): History

 In 1876, the hospital moved to larger facilities.
-In 1891, it moved from rented premises to a purposely-constructed building at College and Elizabeth Streets.
+In 1891, it moved from rented premises to a purposely-built building at College and Elizabeth Streets.
 It would remain there for 60 years.
 The building, known as the Victoria Hospital for Sick Children, is now the Toronto area headquarters of Canadian Blood Services.
 In 1951, the hospital moved to its present University Avenue location.
 On its grounds once stood the childhood home of the Canadian-born movie star Mary Pickford.

 In 1972, the hospital became equipped with a rooftop helipad (CNW8).

 From 1980 to 1981, the hospital was the site of a series of baby deaths.

-In December 2022, the hospital was attacked by the LockBit ransomware gang, who apologised 13 days later and provided a decryptor to the hospital for free.
+In December 2022, the hospital was attacked by the LockBit ransomware gang, who apologized 13 days later and provided a decryptor to the hospital for free.

 Contributions to medicine

 The hospital was an early leader in the fields of food safety and nutrition.
 In 1908, a pasteurization facility for milk was established at the hospital, the first in Toronto, 30 years before milk pasteurization became mandatory.
 Researchers at the hospital invented an infant cereal, Pablum.
 The research that led to the discovery of insulin took place at the nearby University of Toronto and was soon applied in the hospital by Gladys Boyd.
 Dr. Frederick Banting, one of the researchers, had served his internship at the hospital and went on to become an attending physician there.
 In 1963, William Thornton Mustard developed the Mustard surgical procedure to help correct heart problems in blue baby syndrome.
 In 1989, a team of researchers at the hospital discovered the gene responsible for cystic fibrosis.

 SickKids is a member of the Biotechnology Innovation Organization (BIO), the world's largest advocacy organization representing the biotechnology industry.